What is the Role of the Data Link layer in the OSI model?

 Access control is the process of getting access to the channel when there are multiple users of the channel.
 The process is called medium access control.
 If there will be no access control, then there are chances of collision if more than one user tries to access the shared channel or medium.
 There are various protocols for accessing the underlying channel or medium.

 What are the Protocols in the data links layer?

 The OSI model provides the guidelines for the data link layer.
-Actual protocols are developed for specific use for the communication network.
+Actual protocols are developed for specific use in the communication network.
 Following is the list of protocols from the reference.

 - SDLC (Synchronous Data Link Protocol)